BenSuth/backend_inventory_app/README.md

 ## GraphiQL Playground
 - Navigate to http://localhost:3000/graphiql
 - This is a test environment for graphql end-points
+- Only available in test environment (local server)

 ### Example Queries and Mutations
 - Create a new item